calnet-oss/grails-external-groovy-plugin/README.md

    scripts will only be able to load classes from the JVM's system class loader and from classes in scripts in your scriptDirectory.

+ * `cacheUnmodifiedScripts` - If true, will cache script file classes if the script file goes unmodified, but will still recompile script files when they are modified.

 If you want to prevent injecting `grailsApplication` into the scripts, then after you instantiate your `ScriptRunner`, you can do:
 ```